 Repeatable measurement even in high humidity environments

-The PEROXCAP® sensor is warmed, which provides reliable measurement even in environments where humidity is near saturation.
-The heating prevents condensation on the sensor.
-The intelligent measurement technology including the chemical purge function helps maintain measurement accuracy between calibration intervals in challenging hydrogen peroxide environments.
+The PEROXCAP® sensor has several unique features to ensure reliable measurements.
+First, the probe heats up at intervals to maintain measurement performance and lengthen the sensors’ lifespan.
+The automatic chemical purge function helps maintain measurement accuracy between calibration intervals in challenging vaporized hydrogen peroxide processes.
 The purging process involves rapid heating of the sensor to remove possible impurities.
-The unique PEROXCAP® technology has been developed to provide stable and repeatable measurements.